 Today, we are releasing a large-scale study showing that deep learning accuracy improves predictably as we grow training data set size.
 Through empirical testing, we find predictable accuracy scaling as long as we have enough data and compute power to train large models.
 These results hold for a broad spectrum of state-of-the-art models over four application domains: machine translation, language modeling, image classification, and speech recognition.

 More specifically, our results show that generalization error—the measure of how well a model can predict new samples—decreases as a power-law of the training data set size.
 Prior theoretical work also shows that error scaling should be a power-law.
 However, these works typically predict a “steep” learning curve—the power-law exponent is expected to be -0.5—suggesting models should learn very quickly.
-Our empirically-collected learning curves show smaller magnitude exponents in the range [-0.35, -0.07]: Real models actually learn real-world data more slowly than suggested by theory.
+Our empirically-collected learning curves show smaller magnitude exponents in the range

 As an example, consider our results for word language modeling below (Note the log-log scale!):